lmcai/PhyloHerb/README.md

 **When to use this function:**

 PhyloHerb uses an mapping-assembly-scaffold approach to generate sequences of low-copy nuclear loci.
 It can be interpreted as a quick-and-dirty version of [HybPiper](https://github.com/mossmatters/HybPiper).
-It has the advantage of rapidly pulling candidate regions with very low computational cost.
+It has the advantage of rapidly pulling out target regions with low computational cost.
+The references sequences can be **genes or CDS** (e.g., Angiosperm 353 or 1kp data), but it has to be DNA seqs.

 **Limitations:**

 a.
 PhyloHerb will remove the flanking 'splash zone' that is not included in the reference region.

 b.
 PhyloHerb will output no more than ONE sequence per gene per species.
-The combination of paralogs and missing data can generate chimeric assembly.
+The combination of paralogs and missing data can generate chimeric assembly (see the illustration below).
 It is thus advised to use stringent BLAST evalue threshold.

+c.
+Given the non-enrichment nature of genome skimming, missing data is expected.

 **Pipeline:**